munificent/game-programming-patterns/book/dirty-flag.markdown

 ## The Pattern

 A set of **primary data** changes over time.
 A set of **derived data** is determined from this using some **expensive process**.
 A **"dirty" flag** tracks when the derived data is out of sync with the primary data.
 It is **set when the primary data changes**.
-When the derived data is requested, if the flag is set **the processing is done then and the flag is cleared.** Otherwise, the previous **cached derived data** is used.
+When the derived data is requested, if the flag is set **it is processed then and the flag is cleared.** Otherwise, the previous **cached derived data** is used.

 ## When to Use It

 Compared to some other patterns in this book, this one solves a pretty specific problem.
 Also, like most optimizations, you should only reach for it when you have a performance problem big enough to justify the added code complexity.

-Dirty flags are typically used to solve two problems: *calculation* and *synchronization*.
+Dirty flags are applied to two kinds of work: *calculation* and *synchronization*.
 In both cases, the process of going from the primary data to the derived data is time-consuming or otherwise costly.

 In our scene graph example, the process is slow because of the amount of math to perform.
 When using this pattern for synchronization on the other hand, it's more often that the derived data is *somewhere else* -- either on disk or over the network on another machine -- and simply getting it from point A to point B is what's expensive.

 There are a couple of other requirements too:

  *  **The primary data has to change more often than the derived data is used.**
-    This pattern gets its benefit from collapsing multiple changes to the primary data into a single refresh of the derived data.
-That's possible because those changes happen in a batch before the derived data is used.
+    This pattern works by avoiding processing derived data when a subsequent primary data change would invalidate it before it gets used.
 If you find yourself always needing that derived data after every single modification to the primary data, this pattern can't help.

- *  **It should be hard to incrementally update the derived data.** Let's say the pirate ship in our game can only carry so much booty.
+ *  **It should be hard to incrementally update.** Let's say the pirate ship in our game can only carry so much booty.
 We need to know the total weight of everything in the hold.
 We *could* use this pattern and have a dirty flag for the total weight.
 Every